jldimond/fish546-2015/Course_Project/Methods.md

 *Transcriptome annotation*

 Transcriptomes were annotated in an [IPython notebook workflow](https://github.com/jldimond/fish546-2015/tree/master/Course_Project/Workflow).
-All transcriptomes were annotated using Blastx (version 2.2.29) for comparison to UniProt/Swiss-Prot protein database (version 2/17/2015).
+All transcriptomes were annotated using Blastx (version 2.2.29) for comparison to the UniProt/Swiss-Prot protein database (version 2/17/2015).
 Parameters for blastx were has follows:

 - maximum number of target sequences = 1
 - maximum number of high-scoring pairs = 1